 We’ve reached the final article in this 3-part series on low-budget radio equipment!
-After sharing our selection of best budget headphones and mixers, this week we’re moving onto microphones.
+After sharing our selection of headphones and mixers, this week we’re moving onto best budget microphones.

 USB Microphones

 USB microphones are a great choice if you have a limited budget, as you don’t need any additional equipment (such as a mixer or audio interface).
 With a simple plug-and-play set up, you can connect your mic directly into your computer via USB cable.
+It used to be thought that USB mics didn’t provide good audio quality compared to XLR type mics, however nowadays that simply isn’t true.
+Here’s a list of some of the best USB mics for recording, broadcasting and streaming.

-Samson C01U Pro: $78
+Samson C01U Pro

 Build

 The Samson C01U has an all metal body and grill, which means that the mic has some heft to it!
-It comes with a mount, as well as a microphone adapter that allows you to connect the mic to a stand or boom arm.
+It comes with a mount, as well as a microphone adapter that allows you to attach the mic directly to a stand or boom arm.
 Plus, a desktop microphone stand is included!

 Sound

-This particular microphone has a cardioid polar pattern, meaning that the highest sensitivity to sound is directly in front of the microphone.
-When using this mic, you’ll need to keep it close to the sound source to obtain the best results.
+This particular microphone has a supercardioid polar pattern, meaning that the highest sensitivity to sound is directly in front of the microphone.
+When using this mic, you’ll need to keep it close to the sound source (your voice) to obtain the best results.
 It does a good does a good job at cancelling surrounding noises, however you may want to purchase a pop-filter to help avoid plosive sounds.

 Build

-Juste like the Samson C01U, the Blue Yeti also has an all metal body and grill, as well as a 3.5mm headphone plug.
+The Blue Yeti is a popular microphone, often used for podcasting, YouTube videos, and radio broadcasting.
+Just like the Samson C01U, the Blue Yeti also has an all metal body and grill, as well as a 3.5mm headphone plug.

 Sound